 The minimum N for the subgroup metrics is 15; the metric value will be N/A if the number of students is less than 15.

-School Quality Reports: In addition to the metric listed above (4-Year Graduation Rate), the School Quality Guide, School Performance Dashboard, and Citywide Results file will include the following performance metrics for American Indian, Asian, Black, Hispanic, Multiracial, and White students:
+School Quality Reports: The metric listed above (Transfer High School Graduation Rate) will be included in the School Quality Guide, School Performance Dashboard, and Citywide Results file.